Co-op Food Program

 Additional programs supported by Co-op Staff:

 This programs offers co-op members and community members the opportunity to make crafts in a group environment.
-This group meets twice per month and the crafts that are made are donated back to the co-op program for sale.
-All revenues are put back into the craft program.
+This group meets every Wednesdays from 1 pm – 3 pm.
+The crafts made are donated back to the co-op program for sale and the revenues are put back into the craft program.
 A community volunteer hosts and oversees the group sessions.